 Due Dates and Notification of Awards

-The Fund’s request for proposals is announced in the Autumn Quarter.
-Applications are due in January and are available through UChicago’s internal funding page.
-Applicants will be notified of the committee’s decision in March for a July 1st start date.
+The Fund’s 2024 request for proposals is now open.
+Applications are due February 9, 2024, and are available through UChicago’s internal funding page.
+Applicants will be notified of the committee’s decision in April for a July 1st start date.
 Successfully funded faculty will receive automatic Kiphart Center Affiliated Faculty status and will be included on the website.